-His high school groups were among the finest in the nation, earning a Grammy Signature Award in 2001 for Top 100 Program in the United States and an Exemplary Music Program Award from the Maryland Music Educators Association.
+Early in his career, Bartram taught public schools in Maryland.
+His high school orchestras were among the finest in the nation, earning a Grammy Signature Award in 2001 for Top 100 Program in the United States and an Exemplary Music Program Award from the Maryland Music Educators Association.
 Consistently earning Superior Ratings at Festivals, his full symphony orchestra won seven Gold Medals in eight years performing Grade VI literature (professional level).
 There, he also founded and directed the Maryland Wind Symphony, which performed for the state MMEA Conference.

 In 2010, Bartram was honored as a semi-finalist in the American Prize for orchestral conducting, and the UMW Philharmonic was also honored in orchestral performance.
 In 2011, he produced and directed “A Fiddler’s Holiday” with guest artist Jay Ungar and the Family Band, which became a national PBS Holiday pledge show.
 In 2006, he took the Philharmonic on the first of its five European tours, and in 2018, the group was the featured performer at the College Orchestra Directors Association’s National Conference in Los Angeles.

 Maestro Bartram became President of the College Orchestra Directors Association in 2017, after having served as the organization’s first National Development Director, Vice-President, and President-elect.
 He has also served the Fredericksburg community in several capacities.
-In 2010, he joined the Arts Commission, eventually becoming Chairman, where he founded the Via Colori arts festival and led the effort to establish an Arts and Cultural District in Fredericksburg.
+In 2010, he joined the Arts Commission, eventually becoming Chairman, where he founded the Via Colori arts festival, the Sounds of Summer concert series (as it was later to be called), the public sculpture project, and led the effort to establish an Arts and Cultural District in Fredericksburg.
 He also served on the EDA Advisory Committee and as a member of the Rappahannock Rotary.

-As a writer, Bartram has published several national articles on teaching and conducting, and recently completed a book entitled “Great Teachers: Exploring Excellence in Education.”
+As a writer, Bartram has published several national articles on teaching and conducting, and in 2022 published a book entitled “Great Teachers: Exploring Excellence in Education.”
 Based on 15 years’ of observation and research, the book profiles and analyzes the technique of America’s most iconic teachers across a wide spectrum of disciplines.
-The book was published by New Forums Press in 2022 and will be a professional development book for K-12 educators as well as college education students.
+The book was published by New Forums Press and is a professional development book for K-12 educators as well as college education students.
 (It can be purchased online at: www.kevinpbartram.com).

 Bartram has guest conducted orchestras and bands throughout the country and abroad.
-Highlights include a professional brass band in Argentina, the Faure’ Requiem at Le Madeleine Cathedral in Paris, and performances with the All-Nebraska Orchestra and countless regional honor groups.
+Highlights include a professional brass band in Argentina, the Faure’ Requiem at Le Madeleine Cathedral in Paris, and led performances with countless school honor groups.

 After 19 years in higher education, Bartram returned to his roots as a K-12 teacher…in the Fredericksburg City Schools.
 He joined the staff at James Monroe High School and Walker-Grant Middle School as orchestra director in the Fall of 2021.